hyosubkim/bayes-toolbox/.ipynb_checkpoints/README-checkpoint.md

 - [PyMC developers](https://github.com/pymc-devs/pymc)
 - [ArviZ developers](https://www.arviz.org/en/latest/our_team.html)

-I have tried my best to give credit for your work where appropriate, but please let me know if you would like your attributed in a different manner.
+I have tried my best to give credit for your work wherever appropriate, but please let me know if you would like your work attributed in a different manner.

 ## License
 https://coderefinery.github.io/github-without-command-line/doi/#step-2-activate-the-repository-on-zenodo-sandbox